section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 2. **Mean Imputation:**
   Under this technique, the missing value is replaced with the average of the variable in which it occurs.
 The advantage of this technique is that it preserves the mean and the sample size.
 However, this technique has some serious disadvantages.
-  Mean imputation underestimates the standard error and it does not preserve the correlation among variables.
+  Mean imputation underestimates the standard error, and it does not preserve the correlation among variables.
 The relationship among variables is an important aspect of analysis as the general objective of the study is to understand it better.
 Mean imputation is thus not an appropriate solution for missing data unless the data is Missing Completely at Random( missing data is completely unrelated to both the missing data as well as observed values in the dataset).

 3. **Hot Deck Imputation:**
  In this technique, we replace the missing value of the observation with a randomly selected value from all the observations in the sample that has similar values on other variables.
-This technique ensures that the imputing value is only selected from the possible interval where the true value could probably fall and it is randomly selected rather than being determined which is an important aspect for an accurate standard error.
+This technique ensures that the imputing value is only selected from the possible interval where the true value could probably fall, and it is randomly selected rather than being determined, which is an important aspect for an accurate standard error.

 4. **Cold Deck Imputation**
   In this technique, we replace the missing data using a value chosen from other variables with similar observation values.
 The difference between this technique and the Hot Deck imputation is that the selecting process of the imputing value is not randomized.

 5. **Regression Imputation**
-  Regression imputation involves fitting a regression model on a feature with missing data and predictions of this regression model are used to replace the missing values in this feature.
-This technique preserves the relationships between features and this grants it a big advantage over the simple imputation techniques such as mean and mode imputation.
+  Regression imputation involves fitting a regression model on a feature with missing data, and predictions of this regression model are used to replace the missing values in this feature.
+This technique preserves the relationships between features, and this grants it a big advantage over simple imputation techniques such as mean and mode imputation.

     Regression imputation is of two categories: